JingdiZhou/JingdiZhou/README.md

 - 🏄‍ I'm undergraduate from China University Of Geosciences(Wuhan), if you want to kown more about me, please visit my homepage  [https://JingdiZhou.github.io](https://JingdiZhou.github.io).
 - 😄 I have a great interest in Machine Learning, Reinforcement Learning, CS architecture and Embedded System
-- 🔭 My skill includes: C/C++, Python, Go, Java
+- 🔭 My skill includes: C/C++, Python, Java
 - 🌱 I believe I'm a self-motivated student ,always be curious in new area, hoping one day what I have done can make a difference in the world
 - 👯 I'm currently looking for long-term research intern position in area above, and willingly pursue a PhD in the future.